 This disease causes slowing of nerve signals to muscles.
 Symptoms can be similar to MS and include weakness, fatigue, and intolerance of heat.
 Like MS, myasthenia gravis occurs often in young women.
 It may cause visual disturbances and trouble swallowing.
-It is also an immune system disease and is difficult to diagnose, frequently leading to a missed or delayed diagnosis.
+It is also an immune system disease.
+Since many doctors do not readily recognize clinical findings as myasthenia gravis, it can result in a missed or delayed diagnosis.

 HTLV-1 stands for human T-cell lymphotrophic virus-1.
 This infection can look very much like advanced MS because it can cause muscles spasms, weakness, and paralysis.
 A blood test can rule out this MS mimic.
 HTLV-1 is more common in IV drug users and people who have traveled in southern parts of the world, such as the Caribbean, Africa, and South America.

 This sexually transmitted disease (STD) can mimic MS if it spreads to the central nervous system, a condition called neurosyphilis.
 Symptoms can include numbness, confusion, trouble walking, weakness, and tremors.
 It may take 10 to 20 years after initial infection for symptoms of neurosyphilis to show up.
 This MS mimic is not very common today, but it does exist.
 A blood test can diagnose it.

 Lyme disease is an infection from a tick bite.
 The bacterium that causes Lyme disease can travel through the bloodstream and bring on many symptoms that mimic MS. These include numbness, tingling, fatigue, a stiff neck, and facial palsy.
 You might suspect Lyme disease if you live near or spend time in woods or fields where deer are common.
 Blood testing can confirm exposure to the Lyme organism.